 If you buy a pre-primed canvas in the art store, it already has a layer of gesso on it.
 It’s easy to tell if the canvas is pre-primed – it will be bright white or black.
 Normally, all stretched canvas which you can buy in the art store is pre-primed.
 You can also see sometimes ‘triple primed’ – be sure, it’s a canvas of very good quality.

 Gesso is a primer, that's why we call prepared canvas "pre-primed".
+Should you gesso a primed canvas?
+No, if you find it smooth enough.

 However, sometimes you may feel that the canvas lacks tooth and absorbency, e.i. you start painting and you see that your canvas soaks paint or it’s patchy.
 In this case, I would highly recommend applying 1-2 coats of gesso.